-Brake Lever/Cable Adjustment: To adjust the travel of the brake lever, loosen the Locking Collar A1 (away from lever body), turn/unscrew the Adjusting Barrel A2 (what the cable enters) left/counter-clockwise which tightens cable tension and increase lever travel & leverage, this will bring the caliper brake pads closer to the disc (Fig. 15).
+Brake Lever/Cable Adjustment:

+To adjust the travel of the brake lever, loosen the Locking Collar A1 (away from lever body), turn/unscrew the Adjusting Barrel A2 (what the cable enters) left/counterclockwise which tightens cable tension and increase lever travel & leverage, this will bring the caliper brake pads closer to the disc (Fig. 13).

 If the pads are rubbing against the disc, reverse the process.
 If you have tuned the Adjusting Barrel to its maximum and the lever travel is still excessive you will have to adjust the space between the pads and the disc.
+Tighten the Locking Collar up to the lever body.